 The defendant cannot get Parental Diversion for crimes involving their own children, such as child abuse or child endangerment or neglect.
 However, the statute appears to allow for diversion in domestic violence cases where the victim is the other parent.

-The law goes by many different names such as “primary caretaker diversion”, “parental diversion”, “caretaker diversion”, among others.
+The law goes by many different names such as “primary caregiver diversion”, “parental diversion”, “caretaker diversion”, among others.

 Under CA law if the caregiver fails to comply with the terms of the diversionary grant the District Attorney can request that the criminal charges be reinstated.